nhoening/StoSim/doc/tut/basic.rst

 Settings per plot
 ^^^^^^^^^^^^^^^^^^

-Now pay attention to the plots descriptions.
-They have two types of possible settings, of which we use only the first here.
+Now pay attention to the plots descriptions, where each dataset which is plotted on the figure is described.
+Nicessa can do two kinds of plots for you, line- and scatterplots, both of whioch are used in the example below.

 .. literalinclude:: ../../examples/basic/nicessa.conf
     :lines: 47-